Registration of the asylum application

 The territorial body of the SMS is responsible for registering the asylum application.
-No other authority may decide on accepting the application at the first instance.
+No other authority may decide on accepting to register an application at first instance.
 Asylum applications at the external representation body of Ukraine are not foreseen.

-Although the Court found a violation of the procedural limb of Article 3, the Government’s position in the case reveals the strict interpretation of the mechanism of duly making and registering the asylum application.
+Although the European Court of Human Rights found a violation of the procedural limb of Article 3, the Government’s position in the case reveals the strict interpretation of the mechanism of duly making and registering the asylum application.

 Expressing the intention to seek asylum in a Migration Custody Centre

-If a person declares the intent to make an application to the MCC administration, the latest shall provide the information regarding the possibility of addressing the application to a territorial body of the SMS.
-In addition, the MCC administration notifies immediately of the intent to a territorial body of the SMS and the relevant authority body which placed a person to the MCC by means of electronic communication.
+If a person declares their intent to make an asylum application to the MCC administration, the latest shall provide the information regarding the possibility of addressing the application to a territorial body of the SMS.
+In addition, the MCC administration immediately notifies by means of electronic communication a territorial body of the SMS and the relevant authority body which placed a person to the MCC of their intention to apply for asylum.

-In case a person applies to the MCC administration for the delivery of an application for recognition as a refugee or a person in need of complementary protection for consideration by a territorial body of the SMS, the MCC administration shall send the application by recorded post to a territorial body of the SMS on the same day with simultaneous notification of this body by means of electronic communications.
-A copy of the notice of sending the application of a person and the e-mail shall be attached to the person’s personal file.[2]
+In case a person applies to the MCC administration for the issuance of an application for recognition as a refugee or a person in need of complementary protection, to be considered by a territorial body of the SMS, the MCC administration shall send the application by recorded post to a territorial body of the SMS on the same day with simultaneous notification of this body by means of electronic communication.
+A copy of the notice of sending the application and the e-mail shall be attached to the person’s personal file.[2]

-A territorial body of the SMS within the next business day shall inform MCC of accepting or refusing to lodge the application.
-A person shall stay in the MCC before the final decision on the application.
+A territorial body of the SMS shall, within the next business day, inform the MCC of whether it accepts or refuses to lodge the application.
+The applicant shall stay in the MCC until a final decision on their application has been made.

-In 2023, as R2P reported, persons can freely submit the intent to apply for asylum to the Volyn MCC administration if they wish.
-However, all applicants receive a letter from the Volyn territorial body of the SMS with a refusal to accept the application, which brings them into legal limbo and puts them at risk of deportation.[3]
+In 2023, as reported by R2P, persons could freely submit their intent to apply for asylum to the Volyn MCC administration.
+However, all applicants received a letter from the Volyn territorial body of the SMS with a refusal to accept to lodge the application, putting them in legal limbo and at risk of deportation.[3]

-In a situation where the authorities initiate the expulsion of such a person, the making of an application for refugee status may be taken into account by the court but does not have an automatic suspensive effect.
-At the same time, the court practice on this issue is not uniform, since the making of an application does not mean its automatic acceptance and consideration.
-There is a case in the practice of the R2P when the expulsion took place under the above circumstances, despite proper legal assistance.
+In a situation where the authorities initiate the expulsion of a person whose application was submitted to the SMS through the administration of the MCC, but the SMS refused to accept it outside the procedure provided by the Law on Refugees, the fact that an application for refugee status has been made may be taken into account by the court but does not have an automatic suspensive effect on the expulsion procedure.
+Court practice on this issue is not uniform, since the making of an application does not mean its automatic lodging and consideration.
+R2P experienced a case where the expulsion took place under the above circumstances, despite proper legal assistance.

 In 2022, 20 persons submitted asylum applications during their stay in MCC and 24 persons in 2023.[4]